seaweedfs/seaweedfs-operator/README.md

 ## Installation

 This operator uses `kustomize` to deploy.
-The installation process will install one for you if you do not have one.
+Please [install kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/) if you do not have one.

 By default, the defaulting and validation webhooks are disabled.
 We strongly recommend that the webhooks be enabled.